How do you distinguish stimming in autism from the repetitive movements of OCD, especially OCD in someone without autism?

 The compulsion is directly tied to the obsession, creating a cycle that reinforces the behavior.

 Autistic stimming.
-Stimming is primarily related to sensory processing differences in autistic individuals.
+Stimming is primarily related to sensory processing differences in autistic people.

 These behaviors help in managing sensory input and emotional responses.